IN THIS ARTICLE

 In the example above, figure 1, Competitor A is perceived to provide the best quality at a premium price.
 Our brand is currently perceived to be relatively expensive and low on quality.
 Currently, Competitor B is perceived as better quality, for a lower price, leaving our brand in a difficult position.
 (Remember, this is measuring perception and may not reflect reality – you may have a high-quality offering, but you haven’t communicated that effectively).

-This brand perception map only shows you the current state of affairs — it does not guide you or show you how to make changes.
+This brand perception map only shows you the current state of affairs.
+It does not guide you or show you how to make changes.
 It can surface some useful information, but it is only the starting point for a brand positioning strategy.

 For that, you need a brand positioning map.
 On this map you could plot where you wanted your brand to be against those same axes - where your ideal audiences' perception of your brand would lie.